Superphysics Superphysics

 • He will relatively move towards the west, with a velocity of 9 parts

-Absolute time, in astronomy, is distinguished from relative, by the correction of the vulgar time.
-The natural days are absolutely unequal even if they are considered as equal.
+Absolute time, in astronomy, is distinguished from relative, by the correction of the apparent time.
+The natural days are absolutely unequal even if they are considered as equal and used to measure time.

-There is no such thing as an absolute time.
-Nevertheless, absolute time does not change.
+There is no such thing as an equable motion to be the basis of time.
+This is because all motions may be accelerated and retarded.
+But the flowing of absolute time does not change.

 The timespans of things remain the same whether they be fast, slow, or not moving [to an observer].

-Times and spaces are the places of themselves and of all other things.
+If space moved, then it would move out of itself.
+Time and space are the places of themselves, as of all other things.

 And so, instead of absolute places and motions, we use relative ones.